 As appropriate, the Director of Education in consultation with the Rabbi, Chairs of the School Committee and/or the President, reserves the right to skip any of the above-mentioned steps and respond more directly or strictly to more serious conduct issues.

 Our teachers are committed to treating all students with dignity and respect.
-Our expectation is that students will treat their teachers and classmates in the same manner in an out of school.
+Our expectation is that students will treat their teachers and classmates in the same manner, in and out of school.

 ARRIVAL AND DISMISSAL PROCEDURES